 OBEDIENCE is the promise to listen to God with an open heart and with the willingness to act on what we hear.
 In particular, it binds us to listen attentively to what God is making known in Scripture, in the Rule, through our brothers in community, and through those whom we choose to place in authority.

 Entrance into the Order of the Holy Cross is a gradual process that begins by contacting the formation director listed below to begin a process of discernment to explore your vocation.
-During this time of discernment, visits to Mount Calvary Monastery are encouraged so that you can begin to observe our life and develop relationships with the brothers stationed here.
+During this time of discernment, visits to Holy Cross Monastery are encouraged so that you can begin to observe our life and develop relationships with the brothers stationed there.

 The Rule of St. Benedict